hk0i/java-lessons/assignments/2015-04-20-conditionals-arrays.md

 ### 5A.
 Sum 41

 Write a program **FourtyOne** which calculates the sum of the numbers 1 - 41.
+This would be the same as doing 1+2+3+4...
+All the way to 41.

 ### 5B.
 Average 41